MicroEJ/docs/Trainings/gettingStartedIMXRT1170KernelGREEN.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Follow :ref:`MICROEJ SDK 6 installation Guide <sdk_6_install>`,
-Android Studio is used on this Getting Started but feel free to use your favorite IDE,
+IntelliJ is used on this Getting Started but feel free to use your favorite IDE,

 Accept the MICROEJ SDK EULA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~